Prototyping your Frontend: How to mock responses in API Management?

 Conclusion

 Both mock-response and return-response policies can be used on API Management for prototyping your API frontend.
-Although at first glance they may have similar behaviors, both policies have advantages and disadvantages and can be used in different scenarios/context.
+Although they may at first glance appear similar, both policies have advantages and disadvantages and can be used in different scenarios/contexts.

-But I will probably say for mocking propose I will use or advice to use the mock-response policy just because it is simpler and will take advantage from the API specification to generate the mock response which also “force” the developers (or admins in charge of your frontend) to properly document the APIs.
+But I will probably say, for mocking purposes, I will use or advise to use the mock-response policy just because it is simpler and will take advantage of the API specification to generate the mock response, which also “forces” the developers (or admins in charge of your frontend) to properly document the APIs.

 #1 Azure Monitoring Platform